-© Copyright by Neurobit Systems 2010-2012
+© Copyright by Neurobit Systems 2010-2021

-Systems.
+Systems to be recorded.
 Data can be stored on a computer disk in European Data Format (EDF) or text files.

 They can be imported by many signal analysis or spreadsheet applications, such as

 (including some freeware).
 For some devices, such as Neurobit Optima, the Neurobit

 Recorder can also test electrode-skin impedances & input circuit continuity.

 The application is running under Microsoft Windows 10/8/7/Vista/XP systems.

 Bluetooth communication port (built-in into a computer or as a USB adapter) compatible with the protocol version 1.1 or newer is required.
 To install Bluetooth adapter follow Neurobit Optima Quick Start Guide.

 Neurobit Optima device should be set in wireless communication range (usually a few meters).
 Before the use a Bluetooth device should be paired with your computer.
 Pairing code for Neurobit Optima[+] is 0000.
 You can learn more about Bluetooth pairing in Windows help.

 A cable with full size USB type A connector on one end and micro USB type B connector on the other end (the same as for typical cell phone chargers) is required.
 Install driver software for USB chip by FTDI, as described in the device quick start guide.
 Connect the computer to the device and turn it on.
 The computer should detect the device and install the driver necessary for its USB module.